Byron Buxton Player Props: Twins vs. Red Sox

 Byron Buxton At The Plate

-- In 14 games this year (25.5%), Buxton has picked up an RBI, and in six of those games (10.9%) he had more than one.
+- He has hit a long ball in 19.6% of his games this year, and 4.7% of his plate appearances.

+- Buxton has driven in a run in 15 games this year (26.8%), including seven games with more than one RBI (12.5%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.